markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-A newline also counts as whitespace:
+A line ending also counts as whitespace:

 ```````````````````````````````` example
 *foo bar